 If you have any concerns about the immediate safety of someone who is vulnerable you should contact the police or your local social services department.
-Please follow safeguarding good practice guidance (see CSAS procedures).
+Please follow safeguarding policy and practice in the Safeguarding Procedures Area.

 Contact Marie (standard working pattern Tuesday to Thursday 9am - 3pm) if you need: